 Earn accelerated cash back on select categories or earn flat cashback rate on all purchases.

-Both the Blue Cash Everyday® Card from American Express and the Chase Freedom Unlimited® are cashback cards, but the Amex card comes with accelerated cashback at US supermarkets, US gas stations and at select US department stores, while the Freedom Unlimited comes with flat cashback rate on everything you buy.
+Both the Blue Cash Everyday® Card from American Express and the Chase Freedom Unlimited® are cashback cards, but the Amex card comes with accelerated cashback at US supermarkets, US gas stations and at select US department stores, while the Freedom Unlimited comes with an impressive base cashback rate of 1.5% in addition to cashback on dining, Lyft, drugstore purchases and travel through Chase Ultimate Rewards.

 Blue Cash Everyday® Card from American Express

-- Intro APR period on balance transfers and purchases.
-Request your balance transfers within 60 days of card membership to get a 0% intro APR period for 15 months following your account opening.
-You also get 0% intro APR period on purchases during the same period.
-After that, your rate reverts to 12.99% to 23.99% variable.
+- Intro APR period on purchases.
+You'll get a 0% intro APR period on purchases for the first 15 months from account opening.
+After that, your rate reverts to 13.99% to 23.99% variable.

 - Earn cash back.
 Earn 3% cash back on up to $6,000 per year, then 1% after that.
 You also get to earn 2% cash back at US gas stations and department stores, and 1% cash back on everything else you buy.